Scott Jackson (American football)

-Scott Jackson (born January 19, 1979) is a former American football offensive lineman for the Houston Texans of the National Football League (NFL).
+Scott Jackson (born January 19, 1979) is an American former football offensive lineman for the Houston Texans of the National Football League (NFL).
 He was originally signed by the Tampa Bay Buccaneers as an undrafted free agent in 2004 and ended his five-year NFL career on the Houston Texans.
 He played college football at Brigham Young University.

+Scott Jackson started his new career as a project manager for Sunbelt Supply, a valve distributor, and his current position is CEO of Floworks.

 High school

 Jackson was a star offensive lineman for Palos Verdes Peninsula High School in Rolling Hills Estates, California.
-A three-year letterwinner, Jackson was named all-west, all-state and Los Angeles Times Lineman of the Year as a senior.
+A three-year letter winner, Jackson was named all-west, all-state, and Los Angeles Times Lineman of the Year as a senior.
 He graduated from Peninsula High School in 1997.
 He was heavily recruited by Stanford, USC, Cal, UCLA, Washington, and Colorado State ultimately choosing to accept a full scholarship to BYU.